hanabi/hanabi.github.io/Reference.md

   * Donald knows that the focus of the clue (slot 1) is certainly trash, since that caused Cathy to blind-play.
   * Furthermore, Donald knows that his slot 2 card is also trash, because all the cards touched in a *Trash Bluff* or *Trash Finesse* are guaranteed to be trash.

-### The Trash Finesse (Weak Form)
+### Trash Touch Elimination

 * After deciding on the target of a clue, players carefully choose between using a color clue and a number clue in order to avoid violating *Good Touch Principle* with the ancillary cards that will be touched (since every clued card is treated as a card that will eventually be played).
 Sometimes, when both a color clue **and** a number would violate *Good Touch Principle*, players are forced to pick between the lesser of two evils.
 * However, sometimes you can see that it **is** possible to use a color or number clue to uniquely touch a clue target without "picking up" extra bad cards.
-So, when extra bad cards are deliberately touched in this way, it promises that the other players have the exact "missing" cards that the trash cards would look like.
+So, when extra bad cards are deliberately touched in this way, it is conveying an extra special message.
+* When this occurrs and there is exactly one "missing" card, players should write an *Elimination Note* in their hand for the missing card.
+This is called *Trash Touch Elimination*.
+* For example, in a 3-player game:
+  * Red 3 is played on the stacks.
+All of the other suits have the 1 played on the stacks.
+  * Bob's hand is as follows, from newest to oldest: red 4, red 1, blue 1, green 1, yellow 1.
+  * Alice wants to give a play clue to the red 4.
+Everyone on the team can see that she can give either number 4 or red.
+    * If she clues number 4, then it will uniquely touch the red 4 (and will not violate *Good Touch Principle*).
+    * If she clues red, then it will touch the red 4 and the red 1 (which **will** violate *Good Touch Principle*).
+  * Alice clues red to Bob.
+Since nothing was stopping her from cluing number 4, this is very strange.
+  * Bob plays the red 4.
+  * There is only one "missing" red card - the red 5.
+Thus, Cathy knows that from *Good Touch Principle*, Bob will think that his red 1 is red 5.
+This must mean that Cathy has the red 5.
+Cathy writes *Trash Touch Elimination Notes* on her hand for red 5.

+### The Trash Finesse (Weak Form)

+* First, see the section on *Trash Touch Elimination* above.
+* When players deliberately touch ancillary trash and there is only one card "missing", then it should trigger *Trash Touch Elimination Notes*.
+But what if there are two or more cards that are missing?
+* In this situation, the clue giver is promising that someone has one of the missing cards on their *Finesse Position*.
+Once the card is blind-played, the recipient of the clue will know that one of their ancillary cards are trash.
 * This is more subtle than the strong *Trash Finesse*.
-In the strong form, the focus of the clue causes an immediate misplay (if no-one blind-plays).
-In the weak form, the non-focused cards are what causes the blind-play.
+In the strong form, the focus of the clue causes a blind-play.
+In the weak form, the non-focused cards are what causes the blind-play
 * For example, in a 3-player game:
   * Red 2 is played on the stacks.
 All of the other suits have the 1 played on the stacks.
   * Bob's hand is as follows, from newest to oldest: red 3, red 1, blue 1, green 1, yellow 1.